Planning and Managing Effective Conservation Projects: An Introduction to the Conservation Standards2 -6 October 2023 (Jersey)

 How will the course be run?

-The virtual course will run for five consecutive days, which will include 4 hours per day of online training sessions.
+This is an in-person course run in Jersey, over five full days (Monday to Friday).
 The course will offer a mix of theory, practice, reflection, and peer review.
-Sessions will be live and fully facilitated by trained coaches.
-Using platforms such as Zoom (video conferencing) and Miro (online visual collaboration), this course is interactive and engaging, allowing participants to put what they have learnt into practice though online breakout group exercises.
+Sessions will be fully facilitated by trained coaches.
+This course is interactive and engaging, allowing participants to put what they have learnt into practice though breakout group exercises.

 will it cost?